4. Regression Discontinuity Designs

 1 Motor vehicle 4.53 0.72 6.32

-The alcohol-related death jump is much smaller than the MVA jump (roughly one-fifth the size), but it is statistically significant.
-This makes sense: relatively few young people die directly from alcohol poisoning, but many die in alcohol-related car accidents.
-The dominant mechanism through which legal drinking kills is drunk driving, not direct alcohol toxicity.
+(1) What the numbers show: The alcohol-related death jump is much smaller than the MVA jump (roughly one-fifth the size), but it is statistically significant.
+Both causes show a clear discontinuity at age 21.
+(2) Why: Relatively few young people die directly from alcohol poisoning, but many die in alcohol-related car accidents.
+The dominant mechanism through which legal drinking access kills is drunk driving, not direct alcohol toxicity.
+(3) What it teaches: Comparing RD estimates across different outcomes reveals the causal channels through which a treatment operates.
+The large MVA effect relative to the small alcohol-poisoning effect tells us that the policy-relevant margin of the MLDA is traffic safety, which informs where interventions (e.g., DUI enforcement) should be targeted.

 import matplotlib.pyplot as plt